kjmjonline/go-minor/README.md

 #### <a name="ignore">IgnoreUnused</a>

-This function circumvents Go errors that are raised when trying to compile code that contains any unused constants, variables, amd/or functions.
+This function circumvents Go errors that are raised when code contains any unused constants, variables, amd/or functions.

-To silence these errors pass the name of each such identifier to the `IgnoreUnused()` function.
+To silence these errors pass the name of each such identifier to the
+<a href="#ignore" title="ignore unused function">`IgnoreUnused()`</a>
+function.

 ```go
 import (